-The nominated property includes all the typical terrestrial areas, namely those containing wellpreserved strata exposed on land spanning several millions of years, including the beginning of the oceanic plate subduction period, as well as the whole series of rocks showing the typical formation processes of an oceanic island arc.
-Furthermore, the site includes the islands at the modern-day volcanic front, i.e., Kita-iwoto Island and Nishinoshima Island.
-On Nishinoshima, people can witness ongoing volcanic activity.
+The nominated property includes all the typical terrestrial areas, namely those containing well-preserved strata exposed on land spanning several millions of years, including the beginning of the oceanic plate subduction period, as well as the whole series of rocks showing the typical formation processes of an oceanic island arc.
+Furthermore, the site is situated at the modern-day volcanic front and includes Kita-iwoto Island as well as Nishinoshima Island where one can witness ongoing volcanic activity.